-Peace Direct supports 11 local organisations on the frontlines of conflict in nine countries around the world.
+Peace Direct supports 12 local organisations on the frontlines of conflict in 11 countries around the world.

-In Burundi we support two local organisations to report on violence and human rights abuses and prevent young people from turning to violence.
+In Burundi we support a local organisation to report on violence and human rights abuses and prevent young people from turning to violence.
 Read more »

 In DR Congo we support two local organisations working to stop war and build livelihoods.
 Read more »